Spanish nationality law: 2007 Law of Historical Memory

 The law also granted Spanish nationality by origin to those foreign individual members of the International Brigades who had defended the Second Spanish Republic in the Spanish Civil War.
 (In 1996, they were granted Spanish nationality "not by origin", which implied that they had to renounce their previous nationality—Spanish nationals "by origin" cannot be deprived of their nationality, and therefore, these individuals can also retain their original nationality).

 By virtue of this law, if an individual, whose father or mother had been originally Spanish and born in Spain, and who had previously acquired Spanish nationality "not by origin" by option (art.
 20) could request his or her nationality be changed to nationality "by origin", if he or she chose to do so.

 Spanish nationality could be acquired by the Law of Historical memory from on 27 December 2008 until 26 December 2011; 446,277 people had applied by 30 November 2011.
 Around 95% were Latin American, half of them from Cuba and Argentina.
 To the surprise of government officials, 92.5% of all applications were made by sons or daughters of Spaniards by origin regardless of their place of birth, and only 6.1% by grandchildren of refugees.

 Many applications under the law came from Cuba, which also offered those Cubans an ability to leave the island, and to also live and work in EU countries other than Spain.

 2022 Democratic Memory Law

 The Democratic Memory Law, which passed the upper house of parliament on 5 October 2022, and came into effect on 21 October 2022, offered Spanish citizenship to the children of Spanish exiles who had fled from the regime.
 The 2007 Historical Memory Law had excluded children of exiles who had changed or renounced their Spanish citizenship; the new law entitled any descendant of Spanish immigrants born before 1985 – the year Spain changed its nationality law – to citizenship.
 This now included the grandchildren of people exiled under the Franco dictatorship, and the descendants of women who had lost their citizenship on marrying non-Spaniards.
 It is estimated that 700,000 people could be eligible for citizenship under the new "grandchildren law".

+Sahrawis born in Spanish Sahara

+On 10 September 2026, the Congress of Deputies passed a law setting a path for, under exceptional circumstances, granting citizenship by naturalization to Sahrawis born in Western Sahara before 29 September 1977 (in addition to their direct descendants), even if they do not legally reside in Spain, providing evidence of that condition by means of an old Spanish national ID card, the receipt of registration on the voter roll for the Western Sahara referendum, certified by the United Nations; birth certificates; or documents issued by the Spanish government.
+The approved text will subsequently pass through the legislative process in the Senate.